cs1302uga/cs1302-ce11/README.md

    into `bin`; and ii) the compiled code in the JAR file.
 You will need to place the paths to the default package locations for both on the class path in order to run your program.

 1. Write the output from the program in your notes.
-If your expected output does not match the output from the program execution, repeat the last three steps using a new piece of paper.
+If your output for lines 10, 11, 12, and 13 (from `CODE BLOCK 5`) and line 17 (from `CODE BLOCK 7`) does not match the output from the program execution, then make a note of it, then try to fix your diagrams and output before claiming this checkpoint.

 **CHECKPOINT**